Yahir-AR/FormAPI-PMMP/README.md

 ```

 # Example Custom Form
-For create a modal form
+For create a custom form
 ```php
 use FormAPI\window\CustomWindowForm;